The history of comedy

 Comedies were very family-oriented, supported by the first big stars of the genre: Fernandel again, but also Bourvil, de Funès or Galabru… Unrivalled actors, whose films are among the greatest classics of French cinema.

-May ’68 changed all that: comedies became more committed, denouncing society’s failings, in the tradition of what the Americans Charlie Chaplin and the Marx Brothers had done much earlier.
-Films by Jean-Pierre Mocky, Pierre Richard, Michel Audiard… make comedy an outlet, where filmmakers let loose and the politically incorrect appear.
+May 68 changed all that: comedies became more committed, denouncing society’s shortcomings, following in the footsteps of the Americans Charlie Chaplin and the Marx Brothers.
+Films by Jean-Pierre Mocky, Pierre Richard, Michel Audiard and others turned comedy into an outlet for the politically incorrect.

 Comedy also saw the advent of more irreverent and provocative humor.
-Films such as “The Graduate”, “MASH” and “Monty Python and the Holy Grail” push the boundaries of what can be treated humorously in cinema.
+Films such as “The Graduate”, “MASH” and “Monty Python and the Holy Grail” pushed the boundaries of what could be treated humorously in cinema.

 1980

-There are also various sub-genres, from romantic comedy to black comedy to action comedy.
-Directors like Woody Allen, Mel Brooks and the Farrelly brothers bring their own vision of comedy to the big screen.
+Various sub-genres also arrived, from romantic comedy to black comedy to action comedy.
+Directors such as Woody Allen, Mel Brooks and the Farrelly Brothers bring their own vision of comedy to the big screen.

 1990 - 2000